Largest ever load of cocoa beans in Amsterdam port

 Sustainable initiatives

-According to Port of Amsterdam, good initiatives to make the cocoa industry more sustainable should be stimulated.
-Port of Amsterdam is committed to sustainable cargo and works together with partners to achieve these goals', says Jaïr de Paauw.
-The developments at Katoennatie are a good example of this.
+Good initiatives to make the cocoa industry more sustainable should be encouraged, according to Port of Amsterdam.
+'Port of Amsterdam goes for sustainable cargo and pulls together with partners to achieve these goals,' says Jaïr de Paauw.
+The developments at Katoennatie is a good example of this.